crownstone/website/README.md

 Note, that `_config.yml` and `_config-authors.yml` are not in the github repository.
 Although the information is not entirely confidential, if someone wants to use this as a basis of their website, these files need to be adapted anyway.

+## Website structure

+The defaults for a page or post can be found in `_includes/themes/flat/default.html`.

+The particular stylesheet in use for Crownstone can be found in `assets/themes/flat/css/crownstone-global.css`.

 ## Copyrights

 The license for the Jekyll part is MIT.
 The license for Bootstrap as well.
 The copryights of Bootstrap belong to Twitter.